You are here: NPIC Home —> Pesticide Ingredients —> Pesticide Types —> Antimicrobial Pesticides —> Selecting the Right Antimicrobial Product

-Selecting the Right Antimicrobial Product
+Selecting an Antimicrobial Product

-Selecting the Right Antimicrobial Product
+Selecting an Antimicrobial Product

 If you just want some advice about which product to use, you may want to talk with the staff at your local health department.
 They should be familiar with local regulations pertaining to the use of antimicrobial products.